 There are several types of thermometers for babies, and the best one for your child will depend on a few different things.
 The different types of baby thermometers are:

-- Ear canal thermometers are a common option as they are minimally-invasive and easy to use.
+are a common option as they are minimally-invasive and easy to use.
 They are simply placed in the ear and give a reasonably-accurate temperature reading for children over 12 months old.
 However, they are deceptively difficult to use, as you have to place them in the ear at exactly the right position to get an accurate reading.
 They are not optimal for children younger than 12 months, as their ear canals may be too narrow to get a proper reading.

 Not all thermometers are suitable for all ages; here is a general guideline to follow when selecting a thermometer for your baby.

-Your pediatrician will likely recommend using a rectal thermometer for the first 3 months of their life; they’re by far the most accurate, especially for infants.
-It’s crucial that you can get an accurate temperature reading to make sure your baby is doing well, and the other thermometers just won’t cut it.
+If your baby might be sick, it’s crucial that you can get an accurate temperature reading to make sure your baby is doing well, and the other thermometers just won’t cut it.

 While forehead thermometers are mostly pretty accurate and could be used, if you’re at all concerned that they might have a fever, double-checking with a rectal thermometer is ideal.
 You should check with your pediatrician before you use one of these for the first time, just to make sure you’re doing it correctly.